We have an ambitious goal.

 Why Meat Eaters Often Believe Their Diet Is “Healthy”

 Often fans of high-animal-protein diets, like the paleo diet, cavemen diet, carnivore diet, Atkins diet, or Dukan diet, feel very strongly about their way of eating.
 They think their diet is the best one.

 Some reasons why high-animal protein proponents often believe their diet is healthy are the following:

-- Sometimes people on a high-animal protein diet do not only feel better, they can also improve specific diseases, such as auto-immune diseases like multiple sclerosis (MS) or rheumatoid arthritis.
-However, this is not so much because of the meat (as meat can be pro-inflammatory – see further below), but mainly because this diet can reduce inflammation via various other mechanisms.
-For example, when following high-animal protein diets, people often substantially reduce their intake of pro-inflammatory sugars and refined carbs (by consuming less sugary and starchy foods like bread, potatoes, pasta and rice – which we recommend).
-They also eat less junk food, eat more vegetables, and consume more healthy, anti-inflammatory fats.
-They also consume less substances that can cause auto-immune diseases, like gluten, soy or dairy.
+- Sometimes people on a high-animal-protein diet do not only feel better, but they can also improve specific diseases, such as autoimmune diseases like multiple sclerosis (MS) or rheumatoid arthritis.
+However, this is not so much because of the meat (as meat can be pro-inflammatory — see further below), but mainly because this diet can reduce inflammation via various other mechanisms.
+For example, when following high-animal-protein diets, people often substantially reduce their intake of pro-inflammatory sugars and refined carbs (by consuming less sugary and starchy foods like bread, potatoes, pasta, and rice — which we also recommend).
+They also eat less junk food, eat more vegetables, and consume more healthy, anti-inflammatory fats, while consuming fewer substances that can cause auto-immune diseases, like gluten, soy, or dairy.
 So in a certain way, a carnivore diet is also a restriction diet.
-However, given meat and various fats found in meat can also induce inflammation (R,R), reducing meat intake, combined with low-glycemic vegetables, legumes, mushrooms and healthy fats, would be even more beneficial (see further below).
+However, given meat and various fats found in meat can also induce inflammation (R,R), reducing meat intake, combined with low-glycemic vegetables, legumes, mushrooms, and healthy fats, would be even more beneficial (see further below).